aqualxxx/express-html-js/readme.md

     > npm install express-html-js

-## Contributing / Testing
+## Test example

     > npm run test

-Then follow the tips in the console
+Then follow the tips in the console window

 ## Using